Indians in China: Colonial era

-beginning in the sixteenth century.
-For example, Galeote Pereira, one of the Portuguese smugglers captured off the Fujian coast in 1549 and exiled to Guangxi, mentions Gujarati servants among his companions.
 In the same century Indians from former Portuguese Indian Colonies (notably Goa) settled in Macau in small numbers.

 The history of the Indians in Hong Kong could be drawn back since the day of British occupation.
 When the Union flag of the United Kingdom was hoisted on 26 January 1841, there were around 2,700 Indian troops participated.
 They had played an important role for the development of Hong Kong in early days.
 The most mentionable were the contributions of the set up of the University of Hong Kong (HKU) and the Hong Kong and Shanghai Banking Corporation (HSBC).
-Also, promoting and improving the image of India trade in Hong Kong and southern China.

 People's Republic of China (mainland China)

 The number in the mainland is growing rapidly with the Sixth National Population Census of the People's Republic of China recording 15,051 Indian nationals living in mainland China as of 2010.
 Other sources report more with a columnist for the Economic Times stating that the number of Indians in China was 45–48,000 in 2015.
 Many Indians in China are students, traders and professionals employed with MNCs, Indian companies and banks.
 There are three Indian community associations in the country.